Want to know an overlooked truth about SEO for small businesses in Perth?

 What is the ROI of SEO for small businesses?

-The answer is a definitive yes, which is backed up by numerous studies and data that show the value of SEO.
+The answer is a definitive yes, backed up by numerous studies and data that show the value of SEO.
 Although there are other search engines, you should focus on optimizing your website for Google.

 The fact is that Google owns the world of search engines and has for more than a decade.
 As of January 2020, Google had an 87% market share of search engines.